Key Points

 6 months or older

-By the time your puppy is 6 months old, they should be done losing their baby teeth and 42 adult teeth should be present.
-If you suspect your pup may still be harboring baby teeth after 6 months, check in with your veterinarian.
+By the time your puppy is 6-8 months old, they should be done losing their baby teeth and 42 adult teeth should be present.
+If you suspect your pup may still be harboring baby teeth after this time, check in with your veterinarian.
+Do not attempt to remove stubborn baby teeth yourself.

 Again, adult teeth in puppies usually appear in this order;